turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 5. **Research what you don’t know**.
 Is there something you’ve noted in your pseudocode that you don’t know how to do?
 Take note of that and google.
 6. **Start coding** by referencing the pseudocode you’ve written.
 7. **Stuck?
 Go back** to step 4 and **repeat** steps 4-6 until you’ve reached your goal.
+8. **Refactor** your code, if necessary.
+You should not be worried about writing the "best" code possible while solving the problem.
+Get it to work, then you can work on improving the code.

 ## Problem Solving in Action!